 Some of the main questions Ruby Cup users have when starting to use menstrual cups are related to how long they can be worn.
 If you are planning to make the switch to menstrual cups, there are important recommendations to guarantee you the best and safest experience.
-We’ve collected your cup safety questions, and asked Dr. Alice Byram to answer all of them for you.
+We’ve collected all your cup safety questions, and asked Dr. Alice Byram to answer them for you.

 Menstrual cups are safe when used correctly.
 There is a very small risk of infection if a menstrual cup is left in too long.